-Amelia is a Special Counsel in our Planning, Environment and Sustainability group specialising in town planning, development and environmental law with experience in land acquisition and compensation matters.
+Amelia practices our Planning, Environment and Sustainability group specialising in town planning, development and environmental law with experience in land acquisition and compensation matters.

 Amelia is known for her successes in appeals, declaratory proceedings and enforcement proceedings in the Planning and Environment Court, Land Court and Magistrates Court, as well as her forward-thinking advice surrounding strategic planning, development assessment and infrastructure delivery.

 Amelia believes in the provision of straight-forward, practical advice to her clients which delivers on both commercial and community objectives.

-Amelia is listed in the Best Lawyers in Australia 2021 edition for Land Use and Zoning Law and Planning and Environmental Law.
+Amelia is listed in The Best Lawyers in Australia 2021 and 2022 edition for Land Use and Zoning Law and Planning and Environmental Law.
 She is also recognised in the 2018 and 2019 edition of Doyles Guide as a rising star in Planning & Environment for Australia.